-At the conclusion of each semester, Fellows will have an opportunity to complete formal evaluations of their clinical supervisors and group co-leaders.
+At mid-semester and at the conclusion of each semester, Fellows will have an opportunity to complete formal evaluations of their clinical supervisors and group co-leaders.
 Evaluations of training seminars/group supervision are completed at the end of the seminar.
 An Exit Survey is completed online by Fellows at the end of the Fellowship and a similar Post Fellowship Survey is sent to Fellows two years after completion.
 Fellows are encouraged to provide on-going feedback to the training staff throughout the year.

 The State of Colorado currently insures itself against litigation and will provide legal counsel and indemnification for employees (both paid and unpaid) in civil suits.
 Additional malpractice insurance is not required by Colorado State University.

 Fellows receive a faculty I.D. card which allows them to use the CSU library and check out materials for an extended length of time.
 They are also entitled to purchase a Faculty parking permit.
 Fellows receive clerical and technical support for client scheduling, business travel arrangements, computing, and general office functions.
 Each Fellow has a private, fully furnished office with a computer and video recording equipment.

 - Completion of a Master’s degree between May 1, 2018 and August 24, 2020 from an accredited program in either Counseling or Social Work.
 This is defined as having either the diploma in hand or a letter from the graduate program director verifying the completion of all degree requirements pending institution graduation ceremony.